dutchcoders/goftp/MANUAL.md

 # Appendix #

 This section contains information about the state of the lib development and the ftp protocol.
+It will provide a starting point for extending the lib with new features.

 ## Notes on the different list commands for ftp ##